Lower School Curriculum By Grade

 Practical Activities: Baking, Cooking, Building, etc.

-Farming: Field Harvest, Cover Crops, Wheat
+Farming: Field Harvest, Cover Crops, Field Planting

 Painting: Colors, Forms

-Spanish: Rhymes, 3-Part Songs, Games, Basic Writing, Telling Time
+Foreign Language: Rhymes, 3-Part Songs, Games, Basic Writing, Telling Time

 Handwork: Fiber Arts, Spinning, Weaving, Dyeing, Knitting